 Fuel economy was slightly better than expected too, even if it was still towards the slightly painful end of the spectrum.
 On a long run mid 20s were attained, but a little exuberance on the throttle would drop this quickly – still very commendable for a heavy car with 600hp and AWD.
 Part of Audi’s secret is the ability to drop to 4-cylinders in light load situations, greatly improving motorway cruising efficiency – neat!

 Switching into dynamic mode is where things get interesting.
 The exhaust note suddenly becomes more audible, the chassis stiffens and the gearbox and engine sharpen ready for action.
 The lightest of touches on the throttle unleashes hilarious levels of torque, pushing the RS6 to break-neck speeds in a heartbeat.
-Despite the cars size, it handles remarkably well and can be chucked around without feeling intimidating.
+Despite the size of the car, it handles remarkably well and can be chucked around without feeling intimidating.
 The steering is also good, providing effective communication from the car’s front end without being unnecessarily heavy – if only the steering on all Audis could be this good.

 Presence & Looks